I’m Allison & my van is called Wonderland. Here’s my story…

 THE SHORT STORY:

 Hello World!
 My name is Allison.
 I have 2 Bachelor’s Degrees, one in Theatre (2005) and one in Early Education (2019).
 In 2016 I attained an Early Childhood Development Associate Credential.
 I also have a Masters in Holistic Business Administration (2015) with training as a Life Coach.
 My hometown is Seattle, and for a few years I lived in an ecovillage called Dancing Rabbit in Missouri.
 After moving back to Seattle in 2014, I became a full time preschool teacher.
 I have at least 20 years of experience working in professional childcare.
 I love my teaching career, but as a low income earner, it wasn’t easy to pay rent and save for retirement at the same time!
 At times, I had at least 4 side jobs and was working 60-80hrs per week for a one-person full time income!
 I have all of these degrees, and I wondered why life still felt like a struggle.
 In 2021 at my birthday party, my mother told me about a nomad book that changed my life.
 The next day my co-worker told me about a nomad movie.
 This synchronicity catapulted my life onto the fast track of researching the mobile lifestyle and VanLife movement.
 I acquired a Nissan NV 200, built out my cargo van, and learned about being a digital and physical nomad.
-Currently in 2022, I primarily use my van for camper adventures because I’m not ready to leave my nanny job and tiny basement room.
+Currently since 2022, I primarily use my van for camper adventures because I’m not ready to leave my nanny job and tiny basement room.
 If covid rocks the world and I somehow lost employment or housing, it’s great to be prepared to go full on nomad.
 If you need assistance to make your lifestyle go mobile, I am here to help!

 THE LONG STORY: